Jay-Karia/Todo-App/README.md

 # Todo App
-This cool **Todo App** is made by **Jay Sanjay Karia** with **React.js**
+## A Simple and Cool todo app made from React.js as a learning project 😎

+### Functionalities:
-> Organize your taily tasks in one simgle app
+ - > Organize your daily tasks in one simple app

-> Instantly add Todos
+ - > Instantly add Todos

-> 4 different filters are availble for your todos
+ - > 4 different filters are available for your todos

-### Functions
+### Features
-- Add a todo
+- Add a todo ➕
-- Delete a todo
+- Delete a todo ❌
-- Edit a todo
+- Edit a todo ✏
-- Mark as done
+- Mark as done ✅
-- Mark as undone
+- Mark as undone ❎
-- Add categories to your todos
+- Add categories to your todos 📁